btcsuite/btcwallet/README.md

 This project is currently under active development is not production ready yet.
-Support for creating and using wallets the main Bitcoin netowrk is currently disabled by default.
+Support for creating and using wallets the main Bitcoin network is currently disabled by default.

 ## Installation